SherG/cool-iron/blog/quality-content.md

 1. Choose a topic you're passionate about.
 (You'll be motivated to put the required effort in.)
 2. Choose a topic that's highly niched.
 (There often won't be as much competition for the top-ranking articles for these topics.)
 3. Choose a topic that the competition is weak on.
 (If you look at the top ranking articles and think "I can do better than that!" you've found a good option.)

+## Takeaways

+* Quality trumps quantity.
+* Consider whether some improvements should be made to your current content and create a process for that.
+* Ignore spurious ideas like "Every article has to be 2,000 words to rank well."
+Instead of focusing on word count, focus on providing the maximum value you can on the topic you've chosen.
+* To start driving traffic to your site, try to have at least 3 articles that rank in the top 5 search results for their keyword (i.e., subject).

 ## Summary